How To Help Constipation: Symptoms, Cause & Treatment 2023

 Complications Of Constipation

-Long-term constipation can pose a risk for more severe complications, so it is important to be addressed if symptoms do not seem to subside within a week.
+Long-term constipation can pose a risk for more severe complications, so it is important to address if symptoms do not seem to subside within a week.

 These complications include: